click here to see video

-Click here for a review of Butch live in Lancaster, UK last October.
+click here for a review of Butch live in Lancaster, UK (opens in new window).

 Biography

 Since then Ross has become an in-demand performer at folk and dulcimer festivals through the US and Europe.
-He?s performed at such festivals as the Central Ohio Folk Festival, Falcon Ridge Folk Festival, and the Lancaster (UK) Music Fest.
-This August, he will be debuting at the prestigious Philadelphia Folk Festival.
+He's performed at such festivals as the Central Ohio Folk Festival, Falcon Ridge Folk Festival, the Lancaster (UK) Music and the prestigious Philadelphia Folk Festival.

 Quotes From the Press